Danver Chandler

 My father’s lineage points to present day England in Europe and North Eastern Africa.

-Both lines of my parents also carry Indigenous N. American lines. -
+Both lines of my parents also carry Indigenous N. American lines.

-The list below crosses many borders.
+• The list below crosses many borders.
 Eastern Mysticism has its roots in modern-day India from Tantric forms of Buddhism which died out there, but which found its way across East Asia, and into Tibet, and is now traversing the globe.
-They are people I have learned from, whether in person, or through text.
+These are people I have learned from, whether in person, or through text.

 To note and for their privacy, this list does not include the underground guides that I have studied with.